Saturday, January 10, 2015

 Now, let’s get to know God through the eyes of Jesus.
 He tells us in John 5: 19 (NRSV), “The Son can do nothing on his own, but only what he sees the Father doing; for whatever the Father does, the Son does likewise.”
 What a great instruction sheet to our understanding of God!
 Jesus is showing us what God is like through his very life.
 So if we know what Jesus is like, we know what God the Father is like.

 We can go on and on with this, but to point out just how profound this journey can be, let’s examine the shortest verse in scripture, “Jesus wept.”
 Certainly this is a man-like passion.
 It shows sadness, it shows empathy, it shows love for mankind, and it shows that He is vulnerable.
 If we get to know God through Jesus, why can’t we see that God too has passion?
-And what of Jesus’ resurrection?
-He went to great lengths to show his disciples that he died, yet has a body that you can see and touch, a body that eats and moves and acts just like a real man’s would.
 An understanding that God is of the same species as we are is an all-important step in knowing him.

 When Job saw the deep love God had for man he was puzzled.
 He asks, “What is man that thou shouldest set thine heart upon him?”
 (Job 7: 17) As Terryl Givens says in The God Who Weeps, “The astonishing revelation here is that God does set His heart upon us.
 And in doing so, God chooses to love us.
 And if love means responsibility, sacrifice, vulnerability, then God’s decision to love us is the most stupendously sublime moment in the history of time.
 He chooses to love even at, necessarily at, the price of vulnerability.”